How many Americans are actually living in France?

-Corsica gets the least amount of love, with only about 55 Americans calling it home.
-The Mediterranean island is nicknamed the “island of beauty” but it’s also called the “murder capital of Europe” due to feuding drug and mafia gangs, so maybe some are put off by that.
+Corsica gets the least amount of love, with only about 61 Americans calling it home.
+The Mediterranean island is nicknamed the “Island of beauty” but there are no big urban centres for jobs and transport links to the mainland make it a more expensive choice.

 Basically Americans don't seem too fond of La France Profonde unlike their British cousins, who can't get enough of it.

 Jeff Steiner from the Americans in France site says Americans avoid such areas, even if they're beautiful, because of the isolation.

 “If you live in a small village in the Cantal, there's just not much there,” he said.
 “It’s a culture shock, it’s a language shock, it’s a big shock.”

 Homebrella offers renters insurance designed for expats.
 It’s fully bilingual and on-demand: coverage starts immediately and can be switched off at any time!
 Get your free quote online or chat online to one of our team members!